 An accident is stressful and emotional, and you might not know what to do after an accident.
 If you get into a pedestrian accident this is what you should do:

-- Seek Medical Help if You are Injured: Pedestrian accidents can be quite dangerous, at 23 mph, the pedestrian has a 1 and 10 chance of being killed, as the speed increases the chances of death increases.
-So, if you have been injured call an ambulance.
+Pedestrian accidents can be quite dangerous, at 23 mph, the pedestrian has a 1 and 10 chance of being killed, as the speed increases the chances of death increases.
+So, if you have been injured, call an ambulance.
 Your health is the most important thing.

-- Call the Police: Calling the police is not always necessary, but if you have been injured and cannot collect evidence from the scene of the accident, the police will get the drivers information and will keep a record of what happened.
+Calling the police is not always necessary, but if you have been injured and cannot collect evidence from the scene of the accident, the police will get the driver’s information and will keep a record of what happened.
 Even if you are not injured, a police report can help determine who is at fault in the accident and can help you build a stronger case.
 It is highly recommended that you do call the police in every situation.

-- Collect Evidence: If you were not injured and can stay at the scene of the accident, collect evidence yourself.
-Collecting evidence entails taking photos of the accident (photos of the car, street, any relevant road signs, etc.), collecting the other parties name, license, and license plate number.
+If you were not injured and can stay at the scene of the accident, collect evidence yourself.
+Collecting evidence entails taking photos of the accident (photos of the car, street, any relevant road signs, etc.), and collecting the other party’s name, license, and license plate number.